Treatment for Haemorrhoids (Piles)

 Determining the right treatment option for you will depend on the size, severity and type of haemorrhoids you have – internal or external.

-External haemorrhoids typically cause itching, pain or one or more hard, tender lumps to appear around or near your bottom (anus).
+External haemorrhoids typically cause itching, pain and/or one or more hard, tender lumps to appear around or near your bottom (anus).

 On the other hand, internal haemorrhoids develop in the upper two-thirds of the anal canal.
 They tend to be associated with symptoms like bleeding from the rectum and prolapsing (piles that fall through the anal opening), which can cause pain and discomfort.

-Internal and external haemorrhoids can also become what’s known as a thrombosed haemorrhoid, which is when a blood clot develops.
-While this is more commonly associated with external haemorrhoids, thrombosed haemorrhoids are a common complication of piles and can cause extreme pain.
+Internal and external haemorrhoids can also become what’s known as a thrombosed haemorrhoid.
+While this is usually associated with external haemorrhoids, thrombosed haemorrhoids are a common complication of piles and can cause extreme pain.

-Unless you know already, your doctor will be able to determine which type of haemorrhoids you have through a digital rectal examination (DRE) or proctoscopy.
+If your haemorrhoids need further examination, your doctor will be able to determine their exact type and size through a digital rectal examination (DRE).

-Using the results of these tests, your doctor will be able to advise you on their recommended course of treatment.
+Using the results of one, or both, of these tests, your doctor will be able to advise you on their recommended course of treatment.

 Some people with haemorrhoids are reluctant to see their doctor, but there’s no need to be